Construction Site Induction

 • Site layout and boundaries: Use maps and diagrams to highlight key areas, ensuring everyone understands the site’s geography.

 • Operational zones: Distinguish between different areas such as construction zones, office areas, and restricted access areas.
-Explain any specific rules or safety measures relevant to each zone to prevent accidents and unauthorized access.
+Explain safety measures and construction site access specific to each zone to prevent accidents and unauthorized access.

 • Facilities: Identify locations of restrooms, break areas, first aid stations, and emergency exits.